Ike & Tina Turner

-Ike & Tina Turner was an American musical duo consisting of husband-and-wife Ike Turner and Tina Turner.
+Ike & Tina Turner was an American musical duo composed of husband-and-wife Ike Turner and Tina Turner.
 From 1960 to 1976, they performed live as the Ike & Tina Turner Revue, supported by the Kings of Rhythm and backing vocalists, the Ikettes.
 They were regarded as "one of the most potent live acts on the R&B circuit" and "leading exponents" of soul music.
-They have sold more than 10 million records.

-The duo had a string of R&B hits with their early recordings "A Fool In Love", "It's Gonna Work Out Fine", "I Idolize You", "Poor Fool", and "Tra La La La La".
+Ike & Tina Turner had a string of R&B hits with their early recordings "A Fool In Love", "It's Gonna Work Out Fine", "I Idolize You", "Poor Fool", and "Tra La La La La".
 The release of "River Deep – Mountain High" in 1966, followed by a tour of the UK with the Rolling Stones, increased their popularity in Europe.
 Their later works are noted for interpretive soul-infused re-arrangements of rock songs such as "Come Together", "Honky Tonk Woman", and "Proud Mary", the latter of which won them a Grammy Award in 1972.
 The pair received the first Golden European Record Award for their international hit "Nutbush City Limits" in 1974.
 They released dozens of albums; their most successful by chart performance being Workin' Together.
 Pitchfork listed their album River Deep – Mountain High among the best of its era.
+The duo sold more than 10 million records worldwide.
 Despite their success, they had a tumultuous marriage and disbanded in 1976.
-Following their divorce, Tina went on to enjoy a highly successful solo career.
+Following their divorce, Tina achieved a highly acclaimed solo career, while Ike later found renewed success after returning to his blues roots.
+Ike died on December 12, 2007, at age 76, and Tina died on May 24, 2023, at age 83.

-Ike & Tina Turner were inducted into the Rock & Roll Hall of Fame in 1991.
-They have two singles inducted into the Grammy Hall of Fame, "River Deep – Mountain High" and "Proud Mary".
-Rolling Stone ranked them No. 2 on its list of the 20 Greatest Duos of All Time.
+Ike & Tina Turner were inducted into the Rock and Roll Hall of Fame in 1991.
+Two of their singles, "River Deep – Mountain High" and "Proud Mary," were inducted into the Grammy Hall of Fame.
+Rolling Stone magazine ranked them No. 2 on its list of the 20 Greatest Duos of All Time.

-Ike died on December 12, 2007, at the age of 76, while Tina died on May 24, 2023, aged 83.